afternoon tea bookings

 Showers & Group Bookings

-To book or inquire about an shower or group event, please email Anna at email@example.com.
+To book or inquire about an shower or group event, please email Jessica at email@example.com.

 We love hosting showers and parties at The London Tea Room and host them often.
 Our capacity is 40 guests, and nearly all of our food is made in house.
 We deliver exceptional service with servers trained extensively in tea and proper tea service.
 We take great pride in offering an authentic British afternoon tea and luncheons that include house made flaky quiche and chicken Waldorf sandwiches on buttery French croissants.
 Our tea menu is extensive and we offer the highest quality loose leaf tea brewed to perfection.